 8. Course Evaluation

-The evaluation of student progress and experiences for the purposes of improving the course over time.
+The evaluation of student progress and experiences for the purpose of improving future iterations of the course.

 ➜ Capturing & Storing Data